Nagavardhan29/Nagavardhan29/README.md

  Hi there! 👋 I'm Nagavardhan

 Welcome to my GitHub profile!
-I'm a Third-year college student passionate about development(Web & Android).
+I'm a Final-year college student passionate about development and learning new technologies.
 I'm dedicated, and optimistic towards learning and growth.
 With excellent communication skills, I enjoy collaborating with others to create meaningful projects.

 About Me